The Two-Loop Four-Graviton Scattering Amplitudes

 {\flushleft\bf Results.} We have computed the four-graviton amplitude for the three independent helicity configurations $\vec h=\{-,-,+,+\}$, $\{-,+,+,+\}$ and $\{+,+,+,+\}$, up to order ${\cal O}(\kappa^6)$ in the effective field theory of eq.~\eqref{eq:fullLag}.
 The amplitudes are obtained by computing the remainders of eq.~(\ref{eq:remfinal}) and then reinstating the IR singularities.
 By taking into account the contributions from the GB (up to one-loop) and the tree-level $\text{R}^3$ counterterms, we also obtain the two-loop amplitudes in the EH theory.
 We note that the evaluation of the remainders requires one-loop amplitudes through ${\cal O}(\epsilon)$.
 All scattering amplitudes, in the HV scheme, are provided in ancillary files.

 We performed several checks on our results.
 First we verified that all the poles in our amplitudes, which are by construction of IR origin, are accounted for by the universal structure~\eqref{eq:soft}.
+The absence of UV poles directly confirms the UV divergences computed in ref.~\cite{Goroff1985,Goroff1986}.
 Second, some parts of the different ingredients we require to compute the ${\cal O}(\kappa^6)$ amplitudes have been obtained previously, giving completely independent checks.
-One-loop amplitudes in Einstein gravity were computed in ref.~\cite{Dunbar1995} through ${\cal O}(\epsilon^0)$.
-We confirm the $\{\pm,+,+,+\}$ results, the $\{-,-,+,+\}$ amplitude up to a sign \footnote{We match \cite{Dunbar1995} after a sign flip of the $A^{\mathcal{N}=1}$ sub-amplitude in the $\{-,-,+,+\}$ helicity configuration.} and agree with an independent computation~\cite{BernUnpub}.
+One-loop amplitudes in Einstein gravity were computed in ref.~\cite{Dunbar:1994bn} through ${\cal O}(\epsilon^0)$.
+We confirm the $\{\pm,+,+,+\}$ results, the $\{-,-,+,+\}$ amplitude up to a sign \footnote{We match \cite{Dunbar:1994bn} after a sign flip of the $A^{\mathcal{N}=1}$ sub-amplitude in the $\{-,-,+,+\}$ helicity configuration.} and agree with an independent computation~\cite{BernUnpub}.
 The counterterm amplitudes were partially known.
 We reproduce the divergent pieces of the counterterm amplitudes for $\{+,+,+,+\}$ given in ref.~\cite{Bern2015}.
 The GB tree-level and one-loop amplitudes match an independent computation of the $\{+,+,+,+\}$ and $\{-,-,+,+\}$ helicities \cite{BernUnpub}.
 Regarding $\text{R}^3$, we reproduce known results for the tree-level amplitudes with a single $\text{R}^3$ insertion \cite{Bern2015,Dunbar:2017qxb}.
 Third, we could check some of the ${\cal O}(\kappa^6)$ amplitudes: the $\{+,+,+,+\}$ amplitude matches the results of ref.~\cite{BernUnpub} and is consistent with ref.~\cite{Dunbar:2017qxb}, and our results for the $\{-,-,+,+\}$ amplitude match the behaviour established in~\cite{Bartels:2012ra}.
 Finally, our amplitudes behave consistently with factorization in the limits where the Mandelstam invariants $s$, $t$ or $u=-s-t$ vanish.

 While the results are too large to print in this letter, we can quote the result for the $\{-,-,+,+\}$ remainder in the $s$-channel Regge limit.
 Defined by $s\gg -t>0$, this limit is directly relevant for linking scattering amplitudes to classical dynamics \cite{BernEikonal}.
-With our choice of IR subtraction, we find
+With our choice of IR subtraction, we find~\footnote{We note that two numerical coefficients in eq.~\eqref{eqn:remainder} have changed with respect to the first version of the letter.
+In the first version, we had wrongly set the dimensional regulator in the one-loop four-graviton amplitudes which amounted to using $D_s=4+4\eps$ instead of $D_s=4-2\eps$ in this part.
+This led to an inconsistent shift in the $\mathcal{O}(\eps)$ terms of the one-loop four-graviton amplitudes and an induced shift of the finite remainders.}

 where we introduced $L=\log(-s/t)$.
 This expression is independent of the scale $\mu$ introduced in eq.~\eqref{eq:3Lag}, consistent with the following discussion.

 Finally, we consider the remainders' dependence on the couplings in eq.~\eqref{eq:Coeffs}. ${\cal R}^{(2)}_{\{-,-,+,+\}}$ is independent of both $c_{\textrm{GB}}(\mu)$ and $c_{{\text{R}^3}}(\mu)$, while ${\cal R}^{(2)}_{\{\pm,+,+,+\}}$ depend on the unique combination